Kapka Sno Park, also called Kapka Butte Sno Park, is one of 11 snow parks within 35 miles of Bend, Oregon.

 Winter Activities at Kapka Sno Park

-• Snowmobiling: This is a popular launching spot to access over 180 miles of groomed snowmobile trails.
 There is a large network of snowmobile trails in Central Oregon that are accessible from a variety of snow parks.
-See the full trail map from the USFS.
+See the USFS snowmobile trail map.
+It might take a bit to load.

 Overall, Kapka Sno Park is a great snowmobile launching area with access to miles of trails and plenty of parking.